matthias-blomme/ad-project-document/book/src/poc/poc.md

 reflections.

 All implementations must implement the **mandatory requirements** and **customisable requirements** as described below.

+## Publicly accessible API
+Document your publicly accessible API according to the OpenAPI . <br>These will be taught in the “Information Systems” module.

+Remember that you are documenting the **entirety of the concept** here. <br>The objective is to consider which aspects of your solution you will expose to the public and how. <br>Not all endpoints or channels written in the API Spec will be implemented.
+The implemented end points depend on the POC scope.

+Endpoints not belonging to the poc must return a 'not implemented' error.

 ## Mandatory requirements for all projects